 Nurses are usually low on time.
 The pressures of their work mean that they don’t always have opportunities to go out or experience the finer things in life.
 You can, however, find creative ways to help the nurse in your life, such as organizing babysitting or delivering meals.

-Supervisors can also do their bit during Nurse’s Week to show their appreciation.
+Supervisors can also do their bit during National Nurse’s Week to show their appreciation.
 Gestures could include things like hosting public thank you ceremonies, offering work-related gifts, and giving them more time for themselves.

-The best way to celebrate Nurse’s Week, of course, is to incorporate care for nurses into every day of the year.
+The best way to celebrate National Nurse’s Week, of course, is to incorporate care for nurses into every day of the year.
 Whenever we have a problem with our health, these are the people who pick up the pieces.
 Nothing is more important than that.